AssetWatch/AssetWatch-documentation/README.md

 ## Usage

-> Once on the page, you can log in with a user in the database using their username and password.
+> Once on the page, you can register a user and login with a their username and password.
 > Once logged in, a user can track, add, update, or remove investments from their portfolio using the intuitive GUI